lewagon/dotfiles/03-AR-Database/06-Migrations/README.md

 2. Run this migration running `rake db:migrate`

-3. Create a new migration file to add a new column `rating:integer` to the posts table.
-You need another file for that with the good format embedding timestamps.
-Then run your new migration with `rake db:migrate`.
+3. Create a new migration to add a new column `rating:integer` to the posts table.
+You need a new file for that (with good naming conventions) .
+Then run this new migration with `rake db:migrate`.

-4.

-Note: you can also have a look at `Rakefile` to see the different tasks available in details.
+4. Finally, pimp the existing interface to print nicely the results from database queries and enable other tasks.

 ## Learning Badges